vicky-project/todo/README.md

+# HOW TO USE

-# for development command console
+#for development command console

 npm run dev